MARKETING

 If you need a good rule of thumb, always err on the side of caution.
 That means asking for permission to use images made by someone else in your t-shirt design.
 Even if an image or logo isn’t trademarked at the time you make the shirt, that doesn’t put you in the clear.

-If the original creator of said image files a trademark and gets it approved, they can litigate against you, even if you used their newly trademarked logo during the time prior to when they had the trademark approved.
+If the original creator of said image files a trademark and gets it approved, they can have claims against you, even if you used their newly trademarked logo before the trademark was approved.

 Even if an image or logo isn’t trademarked at the time you make the shirt, that doesn’t put you in the clear.